codecrafters-io/build-your-own-redis/stage_descriptions/optimistic-locking-01-jb7.md

 ### The `WATCH` command

 [The `WATCH` command](https://redis.io/docs/latest/commands/watch/) marks a key to be monitored for changes.
-If the watched key is modified by another client before the transaction is executed, the transaction will be aborted.
+If the watched key is modified by another client before a transaction is executed, the transaction will be aborted.
 This enables simple optimistic locking behavior in Redis.

 Example Usage:
 ```bash